 When This Medicine Should Not Be Used:

 This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to aspirin, caffeine, codeine, or dihydrocodeine.
-This medicine is not meant for use in children.
-Serious breathing problems and deaths have occurred when children have been given codeine.
+Do not use it if you had an allergic reaction to aspirin, caffeine, codeine, dihydrocodeine, or other NSAIDs, or if you have severe lung or breathing problems, hemophilia, Reye syndrome, and stomach blockage (including paralytic ileus).